mxab/taifun/README.md

     Parameters
     ----------
+    location: str
-    location (str): the user's location like a Ciry and State, e.g. San Francisco, CA
+        the user's location like a Ciry and State, e.g. San Francisco, CA

     """